Wild Geese II: Plot

 Veteran mercenary Allen Faulkner trains and then leads a group of 50 hired soldiers in an attempt to rescue deposed President Julius Limbani.
-After initially being successful the mission begins to fall apart; double-crossed and caught in the open, Faulkner's men are strafed and napalmed by an enemy plane.
-With what few men remain Faulkner looks to escape the country in an old Dakota aeroplane.
-With only his best friend Rafer Janders left to board the plane, Janders is shot in the leg and can't catch the taxiing plane.
+After initially being successful, the mission begins to fall apart; double-crossed and caught in the open, Faulkner's men are strafed and napalmed by an enemy plane.
+With what few men remain, Faulkner looks to escape the country in an old Dakota aeroplane.
+With only his best friend Rafer Janders left to board the plane, Janders is shot in the leg and cannot catch the taxiing plane.
 As the hordes of ferocious Simbas are virtually upon him, Janders calls for Faulkner to kill him, which he regretfully does.